ascottix/funtracer/README.md

 If no scene file is specified, the program looks for a file named `have.fun` and reads it if present.

 The directory `scenes` contains several scene file to try.
+Try for example:

+`./funtracer scenes/teapot`

+or if you can wait a few minutes go for a larger picture with antialiasing:

+`./funtracer -ow 800 -oh 400 -ss 16 scenes/teapot`

 Options may also be specified in a `config.json` file, for example: